-Ask if there are any local prenatal exercise classes, such as water aerobics.
+Ask if there are any local prenatal exercise classes, like yoga or water aerobics.
 Find out which prenatal exercise videos are good choices.

 If you were not exercising before your pregnancy, find out the best way to start.
 Now is not the time to begin a new workout on your own.
 Start slowly.
 LIsten to your body.

 Ask which forms of exercise you should avoid.
-These may include risky activities, such as horseback riding, scuba diving, skiing, skating, and contact sports.
+These may include risky activities, like horseback riding, scuba diving, skiing, skating, and contact sports.

-These help strengthen your abdominal muscles and low back.
+These help strengthen your stomach muscles and low back.
 You can do pelvic tilts instead of sit-ups.

 Do this exercise on your hands and knees.

 Relax the back of your neck.
-Pull your abdomen in until your low back flattens.
+Pull your stomach in until your low back flattens.

 Hold for 30 seconds.
 Release.
 Repeat 10 times.
 Do this twice a day.